About Me

 Multiple contracts to manage publications and write blogs, newsletters and social media posts highlighting organizational priorities, effectively managing several projects at a time.

-• Editing: Efficiently edited documents including governing board materials, technical research papers, factsheets, and flagship reports, enhancing logical flow of content while ensuring clarity of complex and technical topics related to education data for donors and partners.
+• Efficiently edited documents including governing board materials, technical research papers, factsheets, and flagship reports, enhancing logical flow of content while ensuring clarity of complex and technical topics related to education data for donors and partners.

 UN Volunteers (remote)